 Along with your body’s natural circadian rhythms, a number of different health conditions can cause itchy skin to become worse at night.
 These include:

-- skin diseases such as atopic dermatitis (eczema), psoriasis, and hives
+- skin conditions such as atopic dermatitis (eczema), psoriasis, and hives

 - bugs like scabies, lice, bed bugs, and pinworms